The Benefits of Ashwagandha

 Anti-Inflammatory

-Ashwagandha’s nutrient profile contains anti-inflammatory compounds including withaferin A. Studies on the matter have been small scale but include a 2021 trial on COVID patients were given a drug containing ashwagandha and two other ayurvedic herbs.
+Ashwagandha’s nutrient profile contains anti-inflammatory compounds including withaferin A, which combats pro-inflammatory cytokines.
+Studies on the matter have been small scale but include a 2021 trial on COVID patients were given a drug containing ashwagandha and two other ayurvedic herbs.
 7 days later, patients showed reduced inflammatory markers vs the placebo group.

 Promotes Mental Wellness (May Relieve Stress and Anxiety)